JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/ota/README.md

 # OTA BizBundle

 ## 1.1 Features
 Device OTA refers to the process of downloading and updating the firmware of the device through the network.
-Support OTA upgrade for ordinary devices and Bluetooth devices.

-Bluetooth devices OTA upgrade requires app download OTA upgrade package, complete data transfer via Bluetooth protocol, and trigger the firmware upgrade of the Bluetooth device.
+The OTA biz bundle can help you quickly integrate the device firmware upgrade capabilities.

 ## 1.2 add ota bizbundle